nimh-sfim/ComplexMultiEcho1/README.md

 # ComplexMultiEcho1

-This project is part of a larger goal to improve fMRI data by thorough removal of noise and artifacts.
+This project is part of a larger goal to improve fMRI data thorough removal of noise and artifacts.
-This specific study is examining ways to combine:
+While the processing code here does not do everything, these data were collected with the goal of examining ways to combine:

 - Thermal noise reduction methods that take advantage of using complex (vs magnitude-only) fMRI data and noise scans (building off of NORDIC)
 - Multi-echo fMRI denoising (building off of tedana)
-- Cardiac and respiratory noise removal using respiratory and cardiac recordings
+- Cardiac and respiratory noise removal using respiratory and cardiac recordings (potentially combining the AROMA approach with the tedana approach)

 ## Data